Two in the Dark

 Two in the Dark is a 1936 American mystery film directed by Benjamin Stoloff and starring Walter Abel, Margot Grahame, Wallace Ford, Gail Patrick, and Alan Hale.
 The screenplay concerns an amnesiac suspected of murder.

 In 1945, Stoloff produced a remake, Two O'Clock Courage, directed by Anthony Mann and starring Tom Conway and Ann Rutherford.

-Plot summary
+Plot

-Wandering around in the darkness, an amnesiac (Walter Abel) has the feeling that he's murdered someone.
+Wandering around in the darkness, an amnesiac has the feeling that he's murdered someone.
 He reads that a theatrical producer has been killed and he thinks that he's guilty.
-However, unemployed actress Marie Smith (Margot Grahame), whom he meets while wandering around the park, isn't convinced, so she helps him reconstruct the clues and find the killer.
+However, unemployed actress Marie Smith, whom he meets while wandering around the park, isn't convinced, so she helps him reconstruct the clues and find the killer.